stevejr/dtr-prometheus-exporter/README.md

 To deploy the dtr-prometheus-exporter into a Kubernetes cluster a helm chart is available in the helm directory.
 You should install Helm as per the Helm documentation and then amend the values.yaml as required before deploying the chart.

+You will need to place the contents of you DTR CA.pem into the file ./helm/files/dtr_ca.pem as this file will be created in a configmap which will then be mounted into the pod.

 ## Configuration

 The exporter can be configured with commandline arguments, environment variables and a configuration file.
 For the details on how to format the configuration file, visit [namsral/flag](https://github.com/namsral/flag) repo.